ANTIGUA - FUN THINGS TO SEE AND DO

 - Order an Antiguan Smile (a delectable punch made from rum, crème de banana and pineapple juice).

 - Visit the street vendor at the corner of St. Mary's and Market Streets in St. John's for ultra-sweet Antiguan Black pineapple.
-He'll cut it in chunks and put it in a plastic bag, so you can quench your thirst and appetite while strolling around.
+He'll cut the pineapple into chunks and put it in a plastic bag, so you can quench your thirst and appetite while strolling around.

 - Cool off with a Wadadli beer.